ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 3. Communicates over I2C with the port expander to check the status of the tactile switch (is it pressed or not) at regular intervals

-4. Displays the LED on/off status and the tactile switch pressed/released status to the display attached to the Raspberry Pi 2
+4. Displays the LED on/off status and the tactile switch pressed/released status to the display attached to the Raspberry Pi 2 or 3

 5. Stops flashing the LED when the tactile switch is pressed and restarts flashing the LED when the tactile switch is released